satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 advances in media by which results are disseminated.

-There is also a lack of objective standards for the review process that results in great variability in the percentage and quality of articles accepted.
+There is also a lack of objective standards for the review process that results in great variability among journals in the percentage and quality of articles accepted.
 This has led to a hierarchy in the status of journals, often quantified by a journal's impact factor (Garfield, 1955).
 As such, certain journal titles have overtaken the review process as arbiters of quality and significance of research as well as .
 JB:

 In contrast, during open source software development, the typical code review is open, collaborative, and interactive, engaging many